cryogonal/nvidia_project/README.md

 # Accessory Distinguisher
-Determines if you are wearing a hat, glasses, or piercings.
-Nvidia final project
+Determines if you are wearing a hat, glasses, or piercings \n Nvidia final project